Washington DC Weekend Getaway – Best 3 Day Itinerary

 Day 1 – DC Weekend Getaway Begins

-We flew into Dulles Airport and arrived late morning.
-To make the most of our day we headed straight to our hotel to drop our belongings.
-We chose to stay at the 5-star, Sofitel Washington DC, a quaint boutique french style hotel.
-It is literally 4 minutes from the White House, and it made it a excellent launching point to see the city.
+We chose to stay at the 5-star Sofitel Washington DC, a quaint boutique French-style hotel.
+It is 4 minutes from the White House, making it an excellent launching point to see the city.

 Mandarin Continental, Washington DC – 5 Star Hotel with Pool & Spa